Why Doesn’t Microblading Last Forever?

 Rinsing brows with fresh water immediately after pool sessions reduces cumulative chlorine contact.

-Heat and Infrared Exposure
+Heat and Sweat

 Certain skincare actives directly accelerate skin cell turnover and reduce how long microblading lasts: